Non-Surgical Spinal Decompression in Walnut Creek CA

 Decompression therapy is generally painless, and most people find it relaxing and often fall asleep.
 As with all our care, your decompression care plan will be customized to your specific needs and goals.

-The Top 3 Conditions It Can Address
+The Top 4 Conditions Walnut Creek CA Spinal Decompression Therapy Can Address

 If you’re experiencing any of the following, consider spinal decompression, which gets excellent results:

-Bulged or Herniated Disc
+1. Bulged or Herniated Disc

 The cushioning between our spinal bones, known as discs, can easily bulge or herniate over time.
 This can occur following an injury, or simply just from daily routines.
 Typically, discs bulge or herniate from accumulated stress.
 The most common symptom of a herniated or bulged disc is radiating pain.
 The disc can enter the spinal canal and joint spaces where sensitive nerves can be compressed or irritated by the protruding disc.
 Other symptoms can include sharp pain, numbness or tingling, weakness, and even a chronic dull ache.